lightblue-platform/lightblue-core/README.md

 Developing enterprise services for access to data (CRUD) can be deceptively simple.
 Just write something that gives access to the data you need.
 Done!
 The challenge is how do to deal with growth over time and not replicate the data access layer for every component.

-### Why is it so hard to add a new field?
+### Why is it so hard to manage change?
-* Adding a field may break backwards compatibility for clients.
+* Adding a field may break backwards compatibility for clients of a service.
-* Updating all clients is not easy to schedule.
+* Updating all service clients is not easy to schedule.
-* Creating new APIs on the service solves the above problems but leads to sprawling APIs and inconsistency.
+* Adding new APIs on the service solves the above problems but leads to sprawling APIs and inconsistency.

 ### Can we move our data to MongoDB?
 * Migrating from one type of tech to another is not trivial, such as RDBMS to NoSQL.